 The LTBWSS was commissioned in September 2017.
-At the time of commissioning, the demand was 7.7 M $\ell$ /day although the demand has subsequently increased to approximately 31 M $\ell$ /day through the inclusion of new supply areas and natural growth on existing supply.
+At the time of commissioning, the demand was 7.7 Ml/day although the demand has subsequently increased to approximately 30 Ml/day through the inclusion of new supply areas and natural growth on existing supply.
 Further increases in demands are dependent on the timing of iLembe's future off-takes from this pipeline.
-In 2022, when eThekwini is likely to increase demand to Grange and Waterloo, the supply to Avondale Reservoir in Ballito will have to be transferred onto the Lower Thukela WTP.
+There is also likely to be an increase in supply to eThekwini from Hazelmere over the next five years.
+As a result, the supply to Avondale Reservoir in Ballito will have to be transferred onto the Lower Thukela WTP to allow Hazelmere Water Treatment Plant to accommodate this additional growth.